rjdeliveryomaha/courierinvoice/extras/includes/README.md

 If test mode is true and this value is null or empty string an exception will be thrown.

+### invoicePage1Max

+Integer

+The maximum number of line items on the first page of an invoice.
+If this is equal to the total number of line items on an invoice if will be reduced by 1 to accommodate the invoice foot.

+### invoicePageMax

+Integer

+The maximum number of line items on every page after the first.

 ### showCancelledTicketsOnInvoiceExceptions

 Indexed array